benwestrate/mainstay/README.md

 There are 2 or 3 arguments passed to your class constructor.
 The first is and object of the data found by the [data-stoar](https://github.com/jzeltman/data-stoar).
 The second is the DOM element that was found either by finding the element with the rootElementKey or the element passed by the data-stoar.
 The third argument passed to the constructor is the redux store.
 This is only passed if a redux store is passed into the options object with instantiating mainstay.

 ## Change Log
+### v2.0.1 -- Bug Fixes
+- fixed a bug where mainstay incorrectly named a component wrapped in a react-redux connect higher order function
 ### v2.0.0 -- Breaking Changes
 - BREAKING CHANGES to the api.
 Mainstay now exports as its default a class definition which needs to be instantiated with at least one argument `libraryComponents`.
 You also will need to call render once mainstay is instantiated.